GoogleCloudPlatform/datacatalog-tag-engine/README.md

 <br>

 ### <a name="test-datacatalog-ui"></a> Part 4: Testing your Tag Engine UI Setup with Data Catalog

+Tag Engine comes with a simple UI front-end that lets you create configurations and trigger jobs.
+The UI is currently compatible only with the Data Catalog API.
+If you would like to use a UI to create your aspects with Dataplex, please add a comment to [this](https://github.com/GoogleCloudPlatform/datacatalog-tag-engine/issues/134) feature request.

 1. Set the authorized redirect URI and add authorized users: